Sutphin Boulevard–Archer Avenue–JFK Airport station: History

 The plans for the Archer Avenue Lines emerged in the 1960s under the city and MTA's Program for Action.
 Because of the 1975 New York City fiscal crisis, the Archer Avenue Line's construction was delayed.
 Design on the station started on October 1, 1974, and was completed on February 24, 1982, by Hellmuth, Obata & Kassabaum.
 Bids on the station's construction were received on July 9, 1982, and the contract was awarded to Carlin-Atlas Corporation for $17.91 million.
 Work on the station started on July 15, 1982, and opened along with the rest of the Archer Avenue Line on December 11, 1988.

 In 2003, when the AirTrain opened, this station was renamed as Sutphin Boulevard–Archer Avenue–JFK Airport, as the station connects with the AirTrain at Jamaica Station.

 In 2020, the MTA announced that it would reconstruct the track and third rail on the IND Archer Avenue Line, which had become deteriorated.
 From September 19 to November 2, 2020, E service was cut back to Jamaica–Van Wyck, with a shuttle bus connecting to Sutphin Boulevard and Jamaica Center.
 The MTA then announced it would reconstruct the track on the BMT Archer Avenue Line.
 Starting on July 1, 2022, J service was cut back to 121st Street, and Z service was temporarily discontinued, with a shuttle bus connecting to Sutphin Boulevard and Jamaica Center.
 The work was completed in September 2022.

 The MTA announced in December 2021 that it would install wide-aisle fare gates for disabled passengers at five subway stations, including Sutphin Boulevard, by mid-2022.
 The implementation of these fare gates was delayed; the MTA's chief accessibility officer indicated in February 2023 that the new fare gates would be installed at the Sutphin Boulevard–Archer Avenue–JFK Airport and Atlantic Avenue–Barclays Center stations shortly afterward.
 Additionally, in February 2022, the MTA announced that the IND platform (but not the BMT platform) would receive platform screen doors as part of a pilot program involving three stations.
 The announcement came after several people had been shoved onto tracks, including one incident that led to a woman's death at another station.
-The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in April 2023 at a cost of $6 million.
+The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in December 2023 at a cost of $6 million.
+Designs for the platform doors were being finalized by June 2023.
+On December 4, 2023, wide aisle turnstiles were installed, making the station the first in the New York City Subway system to have such turnstiles.
+A customer service center at the station opened the same month.
+The station was cleaned and repaired in 2024 as part of the MTA's Re-New-Vation program.